taroserigano/comfy-store-ts/README.md

-# 🛍️ Comfy Store - React + TypeScript E-Commerce App
+# 🛍️ E-Commerce Store - React + TypeScript E-Commerce App

 ## 🚀 Overview
-Comfy Store is a modern, scalable e-commerce web application built with React and TypeScript.
+This Store App is a modern, scalable e-commerce web application built with React and TypeScript.
 The app supports user authentication, cart management, product browsing, and checkout functionality with a clean and responsive UI powered by Tailwind CSS and Shadcn UI.

 ---